Natural Dyes for Cosmetics

-You can turn your face pink if you cut open a beet and applied it directly to your face.
+You can turn your face pink if you cut open a beet and apply it directly to your face.
 That is how potent they are.

 Beets have been a staple of natural medicine since the dawn of time.
-Hippocrates, the man credited with the Hippocratic Oath and the entire medical field, even uses beets to bind wounds.
+The man credited with the Hippocratic Oath and the entire medical field, Hippocrates, even used beets to bind wounds.

 Throughout history, beets have been at the forefront of medicine.
-Besides being an excellent wrapping for wounds, beets were used to treat blood and digestion issues.
+Besides being an excellent wrapping for wounds, you can use beets to treat blood and digestion issues.

-They contain a substance called betalain responsible for beets’ naturally dark color and sweet flavor and its healing, anti-inflammatory, and anti-fungal properties like most vegetables and fruits that have dark pigmentation.
-Beets are also high in antioxidants, making them a real super-food.
+They contain a betalain substance responsible for beets’ naturally dark color and sweet flavor and healing, anti-inflammatory, and anti-fungal properties like most vegetables and fruits with dark pigmentation.

 If you have sensitive skin or skin that is easily inflamed by applications of makeup or other products, a product that contains beet juice may be what you need.

 This is why beets were so successfully used when treating bleeding and digestive issues.
 By clearing away the inflammation, the body is better able to regenerate itself.

 When applied to the face, the skin’s natural healing process is promoted, and the beets protect the skin from redness and sensitivity.